MaastrichtU-IDS/dsri-documentation/website/docs/jupyterhub-spark.md

 title: JupyterHub with Spark cluster
 ---

 JupyterHub is ideal to enable multiple users easily start predefined workspaces in the same project.
-The Apache Spark cluster can be used from the workspaces to perform distributed processing.
+The complimentary Apache Spark cluster can be used from the workspaces to perform distributed processing.

 ## 🧊 Install kfctl

-You will need to install `kfctl`, the tool to deploy Kubeflow applications, download the [latest version for your OS](https://github.com/kubeflow/kfctl/releases).
+You will need to install `kfctl` on your machine, a tool to deploy Kubeflow applications, download the [latest version for your OS 📥️](https://github.com/kubeflow/kfctl/releases)

 You can then install it by downloading the binary and putting it in your path, for example on Linux:

 ```bash
 wget https://github.com/kubeflow/kfctl/releases/download/v1.2.0/kfctl_v1.2.0-0-gbc038f9_linux.tar.gz